0xbythesecond/Virtual-Networking-Deploying-Virtual-Machines/README.md

 </details>
 <hr>
 <details>
-  <summary> Task 3: Create a network security group and associate it with the subnet</summary>
+  <summary> Exercise 1 ---> Task 3: Create a network security group and associate it with the subnet</summary>

 In the Azure portal, search for `Network security groups` and select it from the results.
   <br />